rwblickhan/11ty-rwblickhan.org/misc/restaurantrecs.md

 ## Vancouver

 - [Raisu](https://raisu.ca): Our usual anniversary spot.
 They're best known for their tonkatsu teishoku, where panko-breaded tonkatsu is served alongside a carefully-chosen set of sides.
 They also often have special set menus for holidays like Valentine's.
+- [Ramen Danbo](https://ramendanbo.com/): A Japanese chain specializing in Fukuoka-style hakata ramen with a handful of locations in North America.
+They’re my favourite purveyors of my favourite style of ramen; I once patiently waited in line at Danbo over an hour in the snow wearing only a hoody.